Global stocks mostly fall as Wall Street ends winning streak

-President Donald Trump told a Cabinet meeting Tuesday that he was still waiting to see if China would buy more farm products as he expects.
+Shares in Asia were mostly lower after U.S. President Donald Trump told a Cabinet meeting Tuesday that he was still waiting to see if China would buy more farm products as part of talks on trade.

 “We have a long way to go on tariffs with China,” Trump said.
 “We have another $325 billion that we can put a tariff on if we want,” he said.